 Osborn, B. (in press).
 Laurie Anderson’s “O Superman (for Massenet)” .
 In B. Ravenscroft (Ed.), Analytical Essays on Music by Women Composers, Vol. 4.
 Oxford University Press.

-Osborn, B. & Osborn, K. (in press).
+Osborn, B. & Osborn, K. (2018).
 The Production of Timbre: Analyzing the Sonic Signatures of Tool’s Ænima (1996) .
 In C. Scotto (Ed.), The Routledge Companion to Popular Music Analysis: Expanding Approaches.
 Routledge.